pybricks/pybricks-api/doc/api/start_pup.rst

     <video controls src="http://pybricks.com/wp-content/uploads/2020/06/install.mp4" width="100%"></video>

-Running Programs
+Running programs
 --------------------------------

-Advanced: Saving a Program on the Hub
+Saving a program permanently
 --------------------------------------

 When you run a program as shown above, it is deleted as soon as it's done.